Not-8-Bit/not8bit-menu-standalone/README.md

         },
         {
             header = "Button Header",
+            icon = 'image.png',
             messages = {
-                "SUb Headers",
+                "Seb Headers",
                 "You can add a lot",
                 "You limit is what looks good.",
-                "The code should accept unlimited rows of text" },
+                "The code should accept unlimited rows of text, maybe don't push it though.
+I think I have only used up to 6" },
             params = {
                 event = "not8bit-menu:client:testMenu2",